Br0tcraft/Scratch2Godot/README.md

     - `if <> then {} else {}`
     - `repeat until <> {}`
     - `while <> {}`
-- Only one event block works: “When flag is clicked”
+- Only two event blocks works: “When flag is clicked” and "When this sprite clicked"

 **In development or planned:**